 Judgment is a necessary part of the recruitment process.
 Your company has to make a decision about a person based on a select few interactions.

 Social media is a great tool for screening candidates before your first official contact.
 It provides more context about a candidate that you may not be able to collect through formal recruitment engagements.

 A recent study by the Society For Human Resource Management (SHRM) found that 84% of employers recruit via social media, and 43% of employers screen job candidates through social networks and search engines.

 Researching candidates online often illustrates a person’s “true” self.
-The perceived anonymity of social media have led countless people to expressing thoughts and opinions they otherwise wouldn’t share (obviously, this isn’t always a good thing).
+The perceived anonymity of social media has led countless people to express thoughts and opinions they otherwise wouldn’t share (obviously, this isn’t always a good thing).

 No matter how skilled a potential employee may be, personality conflicts can derail progress and create a toxic work environment.